brandontrabucco/morphing-agents/README.md

 # Installation

-You may install the package directly from PiPY using the following command.
+You may install the package directly from PyPI using the following command.

 ```bash
 pip install morphing-agents